This article was originally published on July 23, 2003.

 "But money in an IRA is for retirement only," you're saying.
 "And I'm still calling the child protective services people because your son swallowed a penny last weekend!"

 Yes, it's true.
-During a joint sorting/financial educational moment, my two-year-old son swallowed a penny.
+During a joint sorting/financial educational moment, my son swallowed a penny.
 As many of you fellow irresponsible parents know, such an event is followed by days of looking for the penny in the child's... well, you know.
 The penny was recovered, and you should have seen the look on Abe Lincoln's face.
 Thus, your children are not a good place for your emergency fund, because the money is not easily or pleasantly accessible.

 It is also true that money in an IRA is generally meant for retirement.
 My wife and I contribute to other retirement accounts, so we'll be fine if we end up needing the entire $12,000 during the next pregnancy.
 But if we don't, the money we put in a Roth will be a nice addition to our nest egg.